The summer is a wonderful time to go swimming, have a cookout, and visit the beach. Unfortunately, the summer can also become unbearably warm.

 Luckily, your air conditioner can give you relief when you're inside.
 But what would you do if it stopped working?

-If you are experiencing air conditioner problems, then it could be one of many reasons.
-Knowing how to identify common AC issues will be your first step in returning to a comfortable summer.
+If you are experiencing AC issues, then it could be one of many reasons.
+Knowing how to identify the most common air conditioner problems and solutions will be your first step in returning to a comfortable summer.

 If you have a central air system, then you will have an air compressor unit outside the home.
 It's important to have this unit placed in an area without plants against it.